formatech/materials/task-01.md

 ==================
 You have three pages:
  ## Main Page
-It display a random quote from the quote database, with the two buttons:
+It display a random quote from the quote database, with two buttons:
  - **Favorite**: add this quote to favorites
  - **Another Quote**: show another random quote

 ![Main Page](./images/inspire-main.png)

 ## Favorite Quotes
 Show the list of favorites quotes with the option to remove each quote from favorite.

 ![Favorites](./images/inspire-favorites.png)

 ## Submit a Quote